Sureya/data-engineering-101/chapter2/README.md

     *   Click: **Review & Launch**
     *   When you press the launch button, you will be prompted to select the key pair if you already have one, otherwise you will be asked to create one, please secure the file in your local machine, we will be using that key pair for all our exercises.
 *   Detailed instructions available [here](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-1-launch-instance.html)
-*   Once the instance is created,  login into your server via SSH as described [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)

 ## 2.1.3: Configuration Management